 For a detailed breakdown of the average NHL wage, make sure to check out my blog post on What is the Average NHL Salary?

-As a reminder, the top payed player for the current season (2023-24) is Nathan MacKinnong at $16.5 million, followed by David Pastrnak at $13 million.
+As a reminder, the top payed player for the current season (2024-25) is Auston Matthews at $16.7 million, followed by last year's leader and Stanley Cup champion, Nathan MacKinnon at $16.5 million.

 So, let’s get straight to answering your question…